 The Quick Version

 NISO and the NISO Plus Conference is dedicated to providing a harassment-free experience for all participants, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, or religious affiliation (or lack thereof).
 We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
+Sexual language and imagery is not appropriate for any conference venue or in association with the conference in other venues, including talks, workshops, parties, Twitter and other online media.
 NISO Plus Conference participants violating these rules may be expelled from the conference without a refund at the discretion of the conference organizers.